ZeroToHero2/githubAnalyzer/README.md

 # githubAnalyzer
-Built for Apziva Ignite Program
+Built for Apziva Ignite Program.
 When I started this project, I had no prior knowledge of both Python and Django.
 Also, this project was completed in a limited time constraints (1.5 days).

 ## Goal(s)